vl4dio4n/SnakeGame/README.md

 ## Usage
 Before playing, make sure to have the **_pygame_** package installed. </br>
-In order to to this, just type in a terminal the following command: </br>
+In order to do this, just type in a terminal the following command: </br>
 ```bash
 pip install pygame
 ```